Trump skipping his successor’s inauguration is his final defiance of presidential norms

 Addressing reporters in Wilmington, Del., Biden also called Trump wholly unfit for office and directly at fault for the riot at the Capitol.
 “This had the active encouragement of a sitting president of the United States,” Biden said.

-The assault forced a temporary halt to the normally perfunctory process of certifying the results of the Nov.
-3 election, the last step before a new president takes office.
+The assault forced a temporary halt to the normally perfunctory process of certifying the results of the presidential election, the last step before a new president takes office.
 It left five people dead, the building damaged, and Democrats and even some Trump allies calling for the president’s removal from office.

-Trump hasn’t appeared in public since he addressed a rally of supporters behind the White House on Wednesday with a cri de coeur about a stolen election and conspiracies against him from the press, Democrats and technology companies.
+Trump hasn’t appeared in public since he addressed a rally of supporters behind the White House on Wednesday with a cri de coeur about a stolen election and conspiracies against him by the press, Democrats and technology companies.

 “You don’t concede when there’s theft involved,” Trump said then, as he urged the crowd of thousands to march down Pennsylvania Avenue to the Capitol.

-He pledged to join them, but instead returned to the White House where he and his family watched men and women donning his name overrun police and ransack the seat of the national legislature.
+He pledged to join them, but instead returned to the White House, where he and his family watched men and women invoking his name overrun police and ransack the seat of the national legislature.
 A video shows Trump peering at television screens while his son and others celebrate.

 Trump has issued two video messages.
 On Wednesday, he defiantly repeated falsehoods and sympathized with the mob, saying, “We love you.”
 The next day, as Cabinet secretaries and former political allies such as Sen. Lindsey O. Graham (R-S.C.) began to abandon him, Trump told supporters for the first time that he will not remain president for a second term.